-- A. The operator must be at least 18 years of age and a resident of the home where care is provided. - B. The operator of a family day care home must reside in the home where the care is provided.
-In the event of rental or leased property, the operator shall be the individual who occupies the residence. - C. The operator of a family day care home may not work outside of the home during the hours the family day care home is operating.
+- A. The operator must be at least 18 years of age. - B. The operator must reside in the home where the care is provided.
+In the event of rental or leased property, the operator shall be the individual who occupies the residence. - C. The operator may not work outside of the home during the hours the family day care home or large family child care home is operating.